Piko Interactive: History

-On August 4, 2017, Piko Interactive and Wisdom Tree launched another crowdfunding campaign on Kickstarter to fund a physical release of 3 different games (Noah's Ark for NES, Mega 3D Noah's Ark for Genesis, and Wisdom Tree Collection for GBA), with a funding goal of $15,000.
+On August 4, 2017, Piko Interactive and Wisdom Tree launched another crowdfunding campaign on Kickstarter to fund a physical release of 3 different games (Noah's Ark for NES, Mega 3D Noah's Ark for Sega Genesis, and Wisdom Tree Collection for GBA), with a funding goal of $15,000.
 It was successfully funded with $17,196 on 200 backers.

-On January 2, 2018, Piko announced via their website that they had closed a catalog acquisition of 60 titles, now owning over 100 IPs.
-The acquisition considered of mostly original IPs from Atari SA.
+On January 2, 2018, Piko announced the acquisition of 60 titles, giving the company control over more than 100 IPs.
+The acquisition consisted of mostly original works owned by Atari SA.
+While the specific titles were not announced, the games were previously developed by Infogrames, Ocean Software, Legend Entertainment, Beam Software, Accolade, Hasbro Interactive, GT Interactive, MicroProse, and Spectrum Holobyte.

+At the same time, Piko announced its intention to move away from homebrew titles and split the company into three focuses: physical releases, digital releases, and retro console releases.
+By this point, Piko had over a dozen employees and worked with a partner factory to develop new cartridges.

 On February 12, 2018, Piko launched a crowdfunding campaign on Kickstarter to fund a physical release of the canceled Nintendo 64 port of 40 Winks, with a funding goal of $20,000.
 The game is the first for the system by Piko, and the first new title for the Nintendo 64 since its discontinuation.
-It was successfully funded with $131,252 on 1,709 backers.
+It was successfully funded in a matter of hours.

 On May 28, 2019, Piko launched another crowdfunding campaign on Kickstarter, this time to fund the production of an action figure line based on the game Switchblade, with a funding goal of $8,500.
 As part of the Kickstarter, they will launch a new brand called "Toyetico", which will focus on making toy lines for their products.
 This campaign was successfully funded with $9,525 on 170 backers.
 On August 9, 2019, 20 of their games were announced to be released on the Evercade console.

-On January 15, 2020, Piko Interactive launched a crowdfunding campaign on Kickstarter to fund a physical release of Jim Power for a NES, SNES, Genesis, Turbografx and Amiga CD32, with a funding goal of $50,000.
-This campaign was successfully funded with $63,805 on 678 backers.
+On January 15, 2020, Piko Interactive launched a crowdfunding campaign on Kickstarter to fund a physical release of Jim Power in Monster Planet for Turbografx and Amiga CD32 and Jim Power: The Lost Dimension for a NES, SNES, and Genesis, with a funding goal of $50,000.
+The campaign was successfully funded with $63,805 from 678 backers.
+In 2022, a physical release of The Lost Dimension was announced for Switch and PS4, including the SNES version, a completed version of the unreleased Genesis game, and a newly developed NES port.